stts-se/piper1-gpl/docs/TRAINING.md

 # Training

-Code for training new voices is included in `src/piper/train` and can be run with `script/train`.
+Code for training new voices is included in `src/piper/train` and can be run with `python3 -m piper.train fit`.
 This uses [PyTorch Lightning][lighting] and the `LightningCLI`.

 You will need the following system packages installed (`apt-get`):